 Key Audit Matters How our audit addressed the key audit matter Estimation uncertainty involved in impairment testing of goodwill and other intangibles with indefinite lives Refer to related disclosures in notes 3 and 6, and accounting policy note 2 (xxii) to the consolidated financial statements.
 As described in these notes, impairment tests are performed annually on goodwill and certain indefinite life licences.
 Our audit procedures focused on the assessment of the key assumptions utilized by management including the cash-flow projections and the discount rate.
 We also evaluated whether the value in use impairment test model met the requirements of IAS 36.
 As required by IAS 36: "Impairment of Assets", management performed an impairment test on these assets.
-Based on the impairment test performed during the year, no impairment was recorded in 2022.
+Based on the impairment test performed during the year, no impairment was recorded in 2023.
 To this end our procedures included, amongst others, evaluating and testing the assumptions, methodologies, Cash Generating Unit (CGU) determination, discount rate and other key data used by management.
-We also assessed the assumptions by comparing to historical performance of the entity, Impairment tests on goodwill and other intangibles involve significant estimation and the application of a high level of judgement relative to key assumptions such as the applicable discount rate and future cash-flows. local economic conditions and other alternative independent sources of information.
-In so doing we evaluated the sensitivity of the key assumptions to reasonable possible changes, especially with the added estimation uncertainty brought on by the pandemic which could cause the carrying amount of In determining future cash-flow projections, management uses assumptions and estimates in respect of future market conditions, future economic growth, expected market share and gross margins including the possible current and future negative effects of the pandemic.
-The the CGU to exceed its recoverable amount.
-We involved our EY valuation specialist to assist with our audit of the impairment test model, including the cash flows, discount rate and long-term growth rates. outcome of the impairment testing is sensitive to these assumptions and estimates, such that changes in these assumptions/estimates may result in different impairment test conclusions.
-We also assessed the appropriateness of the disclosures in the notes to the consolidated financial statements, with reference to that prescribed by IFRSs.
+We also assessed the assumptions by comparing to historical performance of the Impairment tests on goodwill and other intangibles involve significant estimation and entity, local economic conditions and other alternative independent sources of information.
+In

+Impairment tests on goodwill and other intangibles involve significant estimation and the application of a high level of judgement relative to key assumptions such as the applicable discount rate and future cash-flows.

+In determining future cash-flow projections, management uses assumptions and estimates in respect of future market conditions, future economic growth, expected market share and gross margins.
+The outcome of the impairment testing is sensitive to these assumptions and estimates, such that changes in these assumptions/estimates may result in different impairment test conclusions.